EN

 * balances on any current liens (mortgages, equity loans, and judgments).

 What are the Reverse Mortgage disbursement options?
-You may choose from the following options:

 * a lump sum* fixed monthly payments (tenure)